 Knowing the Jargon

 Community property is generally accepted to be anything acquired by spouses from the date of their marriage through the date of death, regardless of which spouse may hold the title.
-Separate property is anything the decedent owned prior to the marriage or that he received by way of gift or inheritance made solely to him during the marriage.
+Separate property is anything the decedent owned prior to the marriage or that they received by way of gift or inheritance made solely to them during the marriage.

-"Per stirpes" means that in the event the decedent's child is deceased, his share of the inheritance passes to his own children to be shared equally among them.
+"Per stirpes" means that in the event the decedent's child is deceased, their share of the inheritance passes to their own children to be shared equally among them.